 The month of August is staring me squarely in the eyes and all I can say is, “Whew!
 I’ve survived yet another summer.”
 Even in this pandemic, the end of Summer means time to get back to school.
 Yes, that’s right, it’s almost school time.
 We’ve had a good summer.
 We spent time at the pool, camps, a family vacation, suffered through some long, boring days, and in general, did the things that you think of when you have 10 weeks off from school (cue the Phineas and Ferb theme song).
+We even invested in Residential Solar Panels for our home (a story for a different time).
 But I’m tired of having “fun” and that means it’s time to get back to our regular routines.

 In my house, the complaining starts about mid-July.
 Not a day can pass without hearing someone lament that summer is too short, and it’s no fair that school is already starting.
 Seriously, by the way my kids carry on, you’d think they actually thought that I could

 a) do something about it or b) agree with them.

 Between you and me, I have to say, I do get it.
 But in my little world, it’s about this time that I start excitedly checking off the days until those angels of mine walk out the door at 8:40 not to return until 3:35—every day!
 My personal list of all the things I want to do once I get back to my normal life grows as they madly try to grasp on whatever shreds of summer remain.

 Every year, we are inundated with endless tips about how to prepare your kids to go back to school.
 Sure, I read them.
 And, try as I might to follow some of the expert advice, none of it seems to sink in.
 Luckily, the older I get and the more my boys advance in school years, I’m pretty sure it just doesn’t matter all that much.
 But I do remember when it did.